Programs

 Southside Community Orchard

-Our 0.2 acre food forest is home to fruit trees, berries, culinary herbs, medicinal herbs, and pollinator plants.
+Our 0.2 acre food forest is home to fruit trees, berries, culinary herbs, medicinal herbs, and native pollinator plants.
 It also includes picnic tables and a little free food pantry.
 The orchard location is 214 Livingston St., just about a block up the road from our farm plot.

 Medicine to the People!